Skip to main content

 • The public route can return an immediate allowed response while still marking shadow_mode=true.

-• The upstream guard call, metadata enrichment, DB logging, and async Tier-2 forensic audit continue in the background.
+• The upstream guard call, metadata enrichment, DB logging, and async AI audit continue in the background.

 • This is the recommended path when you want a zero-latency audit layer without affecting end-user UX.